10 common social media marketing mistakes in pharma

-Monitor brand and hashtag mentions (and misspells) regularly -most people get the handles wrong and you may never know about a mention
+Monitor brand and hashtag mentions (and misspells) regularly -most people get the handles wrong, and you may never know about a comment.

-Providing useful content to help your followers based on FAQs
+Providing helpful content to help your followers based on FAQs

-Where relevant share other people’s content (particularly from influencers)
+Where relevant, share other people’s content (mainly from influencers)

 Offer help in conversations where they can lend a hand

 Recommended resource: build a response grid with an escalation process.
-You could use one of my favourite tool which is a risk matrix:
+You could use one of my favourite tools, which is a risk matrix: